Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits

+We have also numerically confirmed that our protocols are also effective for protecting code states from the dephasing error in SM~\cite{Note1}.

 \textit{\textbf{Efficiency and limitations}}--- We discuss efficiency and limitations of our protocol.
-To estimate how fast our QEC circuit can remove excitations in the gauge mode, we note that each sharpen or trim process mimics the interaction with the environment for time interval $\Gamma \delta t=\pi^2 /\alpha'^2$~\cite{Note1}.
+To estimate how rapidly our QEC circuit can remove excitations in the gauge mode, we note that the sharpen, trim, and sBs protocols each mimic the interaction with the environment over a time interval $\Gamma \delta t=\pi^2 /\alpha'^2$~\cite{Note1}, whereas the BsB protocol corresponds to a longer interval, $\Gamma \delta t=4\pi^2 /\alpha'^2$.
 The interaction with the environmental qubit induces the dissipation $\calD[\h d_\Delta]$ on the bosonic mode for the same interval of $\Gamma t$, so that one cycle of the sharpen-trim circuit can eliminate $2\pi^2 /\alpha'^2$ excitations in the gauge mode.
 To verify this, suppose that one sharpen-trim circuit is applied to a state $\ket{+}_L\ket 1_G$.
 The ST circuit removes the excitation in the gauge mode with the probability $2\pi^2 /\alpha'^2$, accompanied by the phase-flip $Z_L$ in the logical space to generate the squeezed cat state $\ket{-}_L\ket 0_G$.
 Figure~\ref{fig:TimeScale} shows the population of $\ket{-}_L\ket 0_G$, which is well-approximated by $2\pi^2 /\alpha'^2$ for large $\alpha'$.
-For smaller values of $\alpha'$, the population deviates from the theoretical estimation because the time interval $\Gamma t$ is large and the approximations such as the Trotterization of the interaction unitary operator and the replacement of the environmental bosonic mode with the qubit become worse.
+For smaller values of $\alpha'$, the population deviates from the theoretical estimation because the time interval $\Gamma t$ is large, and the approximations such as the Trotterization of the interaction unitary operator and the replacement of the environmental bosonic mode with the qubit, become worse.